 FTI Capital Advisors Strengthens Positioning in Asia with Hong Kong Expansion

-/EIN News/ -- HONG KONG, March 08, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. (NYSE: FCN) today announced the launch of its FTI Capital Advisors offering in Hong Kong, complementing the existing operations in Singapore.
+HONG KONG, March 08, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. FCN today announced the launch of its FTI Capital Advisors offering in Hong Kong, complementing the existing operations in Singapore.
 Led by Senior Managing Director Jason Ho, the senior team based in Hong Kong includes Managing Director Alex Wong.

 FTI Capital Advisors focuses on mergers and acquisitions, capital raising and financial advisory services.
 The expert-led team advises clients by combining deep industry and capital markets expertise and enhances the firm's existing client service offerings focused on corporate restructuring and acquisitions, including financial and commercial due diligence, valuation, merger integration and carve-outs.